chapter nine

 This chapter covers

-• Making your DAGs more modular and concise with custom components
+• Making DAGs more modular and concise with custom components

-• Designing and implementing a custom deferrable sensor
+• Designing and implementing custom hooks, operators, sensors, and deferrable sensors

-• Distributing your custom components as a basic Python library
+• Distributing custom components as a basic Python library

-As we’ve seen, one strong feature of Airflow is the ecosystem of operators that allow you to coordinate jobs across many different types of systems.
-However, at some point, you may want to execute a task on a system that is not supported by Airflow, or you may have a task that you can implement using the PythonOperator but that requires a lot of boilerplate code, which prevents others from easily reusing your code across different DAGs.
-How should you go about this?
+As we’ve seen, one strong feature of Airflow is the ecosystem of operators that allow you to coordinate jobs across many types of systems.
+At some point, however, you may want to execute a task on a system that Airflow doesn’t support.
+Or you may have a task that you can implement using the PythonOperator, but it requires a lot of boilerplate code, which prevents others from reusing your code easily across DAGs.
+How should you go about it?

-Fortunately, Airflow allows you to easily create new operators for implementing your custom operations.
-This enables you to run jobs on otherwise unsupported systems or simply to make common operations easy to apply across DAGs.
-In fact, this is exactly how many of the operators in Airflow were implemented: someone needed to run a job on a certain system and built an operator for it.
+Fortunately, Airflow makes it easy to create new operators to implement your custom operations so you can run jobs on otherwise unsupported systems or make common operations easy to apply across DAGs.
+In fact, many of the operators in Airflow were implemented because someone had to run a job on a certain system and built an operator to do it.

-We will show you how you can build your own operators and use them in your DAGs.
-We will also explore how you can package your custom components into a Python package, making them easy to install and reuse across environments.
+In this chapter, we’ll show you how to build your own operators and use them in DAGs.
+We’ll also explore how to package your custom components into a Python package, making them easy to install and reuse across environments.

 9.1 Starting with a PythonOperator